All Episodes

 George W. Bush, even in the midst of an unpopular war in 2004, got some Democrat votes.

-It was it was a Joe Lieberman Democrat who stepped forward and said, I disagree with George W. Bush on virtually everything.
+It was a Joe Lieberman Democrat who stepped forward and said, I disagree with George W. Bush on virtually everything, but he has managed to keep my family safe from further 9-11s for a couple of years now and for three years as of the 2004 elections.

 Was that a lot of voters?

-No, but it was probably enough uh to help him carry the day.
+No, but it was probably enough to help him carry the day.

-With McCain, Democrats can see a guy they actually agree with on the borders on campaign finance on a on a a couple of other things.
+With McCain, Democrats can see a guy that they actually agree with on the borders, on campaign finance, on a couple of other things.

-Sometimes uh it takes someone who's a little less ideological to make the sale.
+Sometimes it takes someone who's a little less ideological to make the sale.

-Now that that's a huge pile of ifs, John, I appreciate you weighing in from Greensboro, but I really believe that there's a distinct possibility that uh that that that that's a factor.
+John, I appreciate you weighing in from Greensboro, but I really believe that there's a distinct possibility that that's a factor.

 I'm Mark Davis, filling in for Rush.